peterhoward42/minikafka/docs/log.md

                 o  digress to unit test index independently
-                    *  start with creation programmatically and save to given file o  what about mutexing in test and in whole package? o  move on to deserialise index test o  this test suite mo - not much good cos doesn't tell you where the problem is. o  augment test for with tests that close and repopen the store
+                    *  start with creation programmatically and save to given file o  upgrade test to being save and restore o  add error handling tests on indexing o  this test suite mo - not much good cos doesn't tell you where the problem is. o  augment test for with tests that close and repopen the store